-- To provide an environment in which children feel safe, secure, valued and respected. - To ensure that senior leaders, teaching staff and non-teaching staff, supply staff, governors and volunteers: - Are aware of the need to safeguard and promote the wellbeing of children - Identify the need for early support - Promptly report concerns, in line with guidance from the Buckinghamshire Continuum of Need - Are trained to recognise signs and indicators of abuse - To provide systematic means of monitoring children known to be or thought to be at risk of harm and ensure contribution to assessments of need and support plans for those children. - To ensure Lent Rise School has a clear system for communicating concerns both internally and with external agencies in line with the Working Together guidance.
+To provide an environment in which children feel safe, secure, valued and respected.

+To ensure that senior leaders, teaching staff and non-teaching staff, supply staff, governors and volunteers:

+- Are aware of the need to safeguard and promote the wellbeing of children - Identify the need for early support - Promptly report concerns, in line with guidance from the Buckinghamshire Continuum of Need - · Are trained to recognise signs and indicators of abuse

+To provide systematic means of monitoring children known to be or thought to be at risk of harm and ensure contribution to assessments of need and support plans for those children.

+To ensure Lent Rise School has a clear system for communicating concerns both internally and with external agencies in line with the Working Together guidance.

-- To ensure the school has robust systems in place to accurately record safeguarding and child protection concerns. - To develop effective working relationships with all other agencies involved in safeguarding, supporting the needs of children at our school. - To ensure that all staff appointed have been through the safer recruitment process and understand the principles of safer working practices as set out in our Staff Code of Conduct. - To ensure that any community users of our facilities have due regard to expectations of how they should maintain a safe environment, which supports children's wellbeing.
+To ensure the school has robust systems in place to accurately record safeguarding and child protection concerns.

+To develop effective working relationships with all other agencies involved in safeguarding, supporting the needs of children at our school.

+To ensure that all staff appointed have been through the safer recruitment process and understand the principles of safer working practices as set out in our Staff Code of Conduct.

+To ensure that all staff understand the processes in place to manage an allegation against a staff member, governor or volunteer.

+To ensure that any community users of our facilities have due regard to expectations of how they should maintain a safe environment, which supports children's wellbeing.

-This policy is published on our website, www.lrschool.co.uk and hard copies are available from the school office.
+This policy is published on our website, and hard copies are available from the school office.